What is recruitment?

 How do I sign up for recruitment?

 There is an online registration form here.
-If you have any specific questions, just shoot us a quick message in the “Contact Us” tab on the side or emails us at email@example.com.
+If you have any specific questions, just shoot us a quick message in the “Contact Us” tab on the side or email us at firstname.lastname@example.org.

 What are sororities?